 A profoundly acting remedy on every organ and tissue.
 Its clear-cut characteristic symptoms and correspondence to many severe types of disease make its homeopathic employment constant and certain.

-Urine: Scanty, burning, involuntary.
+Urine scanty, burning, involuntary.
 Bladder as if paralyzed.
 Albuminous.
 Epithelial cells; cylindrical clots of fibrin and globules of pus and blood.
-After urinating, feeling of weakness in abdomen.
 Bright’s disease.
 Diabetes.

 Nux Vomica

-Nux Vomica is greatest of polychrest.
-Liver Cirrhosis who has a history of long-term alcoholic abuse, chronic acidity and constipation.
+Liver Cirrhosis due to alcoholism, chronic acidity and constipation.
 Sour mouth taste, and nausea in the morning, after eating.
-Weight and pain in stomach; worse, eating, sometime after.
+Weight and pain in stomach.
 Flatulence and pyrosis.
 Sour, bitter eructation.
 Nausea and vomiting, with much retching.
 Ravenous hunger, especially about a day before an attack of dyspepsia.
-Region of stomach very sensitive to pressure.
 Epigastrium bloated, with pressure s of a stone, loves fats and tolerates them well.
 Dyspepsia from strong tea and/or coffee.
 Difficult belching of gas.
 Wants to vomit but cannot. soreness or stitching pain in liver region.

 Phosphorus